 Persuasive speeches, depending on the topic, can also be built around emotions and feelings of the speaker and how they resonate with the audiences; If you are trying to convince people to raise fundings to a cause, to help children, elderly, oppressed women, and so on.
 The facts are a must, but ultimately in these situations appealing to the audience emotion should yield better results.

 I have another post discussing in detail how to deliver persuasive speeches, what are the best techniques to persuade others, and I also shared 120 persuasive speech topics and ideas and how to go about selecting the best topic for your speech in another post, be sure to check it out.

 Oratorical speeches are a type of speech that is delivered in the style used by an orator.
 Its name and definition are quite humorous because orator and oratorical both relate to the act of giving a speech.

-This type of speech is usually given on very special occasions like a graduation ceremony, inauguration or ribbon-cutting event.
+This type of speech is usually given on very special occasions like a commencement speech, graduation ceremony, inauguration or ribbon-cutting event.
 This type of speech can take shape in two distinct forms, they can be long and quite formal in situations like funerals, graduations, and inaugurations, or they can be short and informal in situations like the speech given during a toast in a special event.

 There are various events and places where one can give an oratorical speech like a birthday party, retirement party, coming out party and a bunch of others.
 Political speeches are usually considered as oratorical speeches, especially when they are not used to settle an argument but rather to preach virtue and appeal to common basic truths.